Hyperspectral electromechanical imaging at the nanoscale: Dynamical backaction, dissipation and quantum fluctuations

 Multimode characterization of an optical beam deflection setup

-Alex Fontana and Ludovic Bellon, submitted to Phys.
+Alex Fontana and Ludovic Bellon, accepted for publication in Phys.
 Rev. App.
 (2024)

 arXiv: 2402.04887